goatshriek/stumpless/docs/development.md

 vim ../stumpless/src/target.c

 # build and run the test suite
-# change the number of threads with the j parameter to make things faster:
+# change the number of threads with the j parameter to make things faster
-# a good starting place is your processor's core count
+# your processor's core count is a good starting place
 make -j 4 check

 # if you want to build a single test, you can do this using the executable